Heterogeneous Dynamic Logic: Provability Modulo Program Theories: Introduction

-Finally, we demonstrate HDL's practical utility on an automotive case study that combines Java Dynamic Logic~\cite{DBLP:conf/javacard/Beckert00} and Differential Dynamic Logic~\cite{Platzer08} (\Cref{sec:case-studies}).
-Our case study demonstrates that HDL enables system-level safety guarantees while leveraging existing verification infrastructure for the individual theories (in this case KeYmaera X~\cite{Fulton2015} and KeY~\cite{KeYBook}).
+\looseness=-1 This enables rigorous, modular reasoning over \emph{heterogeneous programs} with deeply intertwined behavior of programs stemming from individual logics.
+Along with a relatively complete proof calculus for lifted/combined dynamic theories, we L3{also} present an axiom \chg{S2}{leveraging}{leverages} KAT-style equational rewriting -- coupling KAT's reasoning principles with DL's proof system.
+We introduce a formalization of dynamic theories, their lifting and combination and their sound proof calculi in Isabelle in a reusable manner via its Locale infrastructure (formalized Lemmas/Theorems are in \isaText{cyan}, see \ifextension{\Cref{apx:isabelle}}{Appendix D}).
+L3{ This formalization directly supports interactive theorem proving for heterogeneous systems with proof infrastructure reuse.
+Simultaneously, the SMT-like architecture of our proof calculus lays the groundwork for automated heterogeneous verification in the long term. }

-\paragraph{Overview.} The remainder of this paper is structured as follows: \Cref{sec:related-work} provides an overview of dynamic logic and surveys prior attempts to support general cross-language verification. \Cref{sec:DL} introduces our notion of \emph{dynamic theories}, a generalization of dynamic logic with a reduced set of assumptions. \Cref{sec:elementary} demonstrates that our assumptions suffice to recover well-known properties of ``DL-like'' logics. \Cref{sec:liftedDL} presents \emph{lifting}, a construction that extends a given dynamic theory with additional program features (such as havoc operators or regular programs) while deriving corresponding proof rules. \Cref{sec:hdl} proves that the \emph{heterogeneous dynamic theory} over two dynamic theories is once again a \emph{dynamic theory}.
-Corresponding additional proof rules are derived.
-Finally, \Cref{sec:rel-complete} establishes conditions under which relative completeness transfers from a dynamic theory to its lifted and/or combined version. \Cref{sec:case-studies} showcases the utility of HDL on a concrete automotive case study.
+\paragraph{Overview.} \looseness=-1 The remainder of this paper is structured as follows: \Cref{sec:exemplary_case_study_intro} motivates the challenge of heterogeneous verification using a concrete case study. \Cref{sec:related-work} surveys prior attempts to support general cross-language verification. \Cref{sec:DL,sec:elementary} introduce our notion of \emph{dynamic theories}, a generalization of dynamic logic with reduced assumptions, and demonstrate that our assumptions suffice to recover well-known properties of ``DL-like'' logics.
+In this context, we also connect DL's proof calculus to equational reasoning via KAT. \Cref{sec:liftedDL} presents \emph{lifting}, an approach to extend a given dynamic theory with additional program \chg{S16}{features}{featues} such as regular programs along with deriving the necessary proof rules.
+To this end, we also prove that our regular program lifting results in a KAT which enables tool reuse. \Cref{sec:hdl} proves that the \emph{heterogeneous dynamic theory} over two dynamic theories is once again a \emph{dynamic theory}.
+Corresponding additional proof rules are derived including additional KAT-style identities which ease verification in practice.
+Finally, \Cref{sec:rel-complete} establishes conditions under which \emph{relative completeness} transfers from a dynamic theory to its lifted and/or combined version. \Cref{case_study_guarantee} showcases the utility of HDL on our automotive case study. \ifextension{}{Proofs can be found in the extended version on arXiv~\cite{DBLP:journals/corr/abs-2507-08581}.}